caillouc/Fiche_EPFL/Network_Security/Network_Security.md

     * IP protocol has only 65 536 possible source port (16 bits)
     * Implementation with no random source port
 * One standard to ensure integrity and authenticity: **DNSSEC Extensions**
-  * DNSSEc is aset of security extensions for verifying the identity of DNS root and aithoritative nameservers
+  * DNSSEc is a set of security extensions for verifying the identity of DNS root and authoritative nameservers
   * Designed to prevent DNS cache poisoning & other attacks
   * It does not encrypt communications
   * DNS over TLS or HTTPS (DoT & DoH) do encrypt DNS queries